Skip to main content

 Only give notice under a break clause or notice to quit if you're sure you can leave by the date in the notice.

-You do not have to move out early even if you have rent arrears, especially if you have nowhere to move to.
+You do not have to move out straight away even if you have rent arrears.

 Your landlord might not go to court to evict you if you can make a repayment plan.